The Basic RiderCourse is the best place for new riders to start once you’ve made the decision to ride.

 The Basic RiderCourse is conducted at a pace that results in successful completion for most novice riders.
 Our RiderCoaches will help you learn to the best of your ability.
 If you have significant difficulty or become a risk to yourself or others, as determined by you or your RiderCoaches, you will not be permitted to continue to ride (other options may be available for developing your riding skills).

-If you would like a head-start or are worried that you may not be able to keep up, consider our Introductory Motorcycle Experience.
+If you would like a head-start or are worried that you may not be able to keep up, consider our Motorcycle Familiarization.

 To successfully complete the course, you must: